BASE RESOURCES LIMITED : - Notice of Significant Shareholder | MarketScreener

 Base Resources Limited (ASX & AIM: BSE) (Base Resources) advises that it has today received the following notification.

-UBS Group AG has notified the company that it and its related bodies corporate (UBS Group) have reduced their interest in Base Resources ordinary shares by a net 14,122,410 shares through a series of sales and acquisitions of Base Resources ordinary shares between 26 September 2018 and 10 October 2018.
+Bank of America Corporation has notified the company that it and its related bodies corporate (Bank of America) have reduced their interest in Base Resources ordinary shares by a net 19,006,785 shares through a series of sales and acquisitions of Base Resources ordinary shares between 5 January 2018 and 12 October 2018.

-Consideration received for sales referred to above was a weighted average of A$0.28 per share for 15,038,313 shares.
-Consideration given to acquire shares referred to above was a weighted average of A$0.27 per share for 915,903 shares.
+Consideration received for sales referred to above was a weighted average of A$0.242 per share for 11,025,086 shares (excluding 55,413,916 shares returned under the Prime Brokerage Agreement).
+Consideration given to acquire shares referred to above was a weighted average of A$0.287 per share for 10,312,729 shares (excluding 37,119,488 shares borrowed under the Prime Brokerage Agreement).

-Following the net sale, the company understands UBS Group has an interest in 46,400,802 ordinary shares representing 3.98% of total Base Resources ordinary shares on issue, constituting a significant shareholding for the purposes of the AIM Rules for companies.
+Following the net sale, the company understands Bank of America has an interest in 40,316,951 ordinary shares representing 3.46% of total Base Resources ordinary shares on issue, constituting a significant shareholding for the purposes of the AIM Rules for companies.

 A PDF version of the notice referred to in this release is available from the company’s website: www.baseresources.com.au.